-Research in our lab focuses on three questions at the intersection of evolution and genomics:
+Research in our lab focuses on four questions at the intersection of evolution and genomics:

 1) What are the causes and genomic consequences of mating system evolution and the loss of sex and recombination?

 2) What is the genome-wide extent and genomic basis of positive and negative selection?